Westgate's broad shoulders hold Chicago high

 Using the personalized learning model as a guide, each group was given the freedom to present their projects any way they wished.
 Buildings were constructed out of Legos or cardboard boxes to show off the variance in architecture.
 Displays also included pieces that represented the culture differences in the neighborhoods.

-This event was brought to life at Westgate a few years back by the third/fourth grade multi-age teachers at Westgate when they noticed their students not fully grasping and understanding how people immigrated to Chicago and the impact it had on the neighborhoods.
+This event was brought to life at Westgate a few years back by third grade teacher Donna Hynek when she and her fellow teachers noticed their students not fully grasping and understanding how people immigrated to Chicago and the impact it had on the neighborhoods.

 “We wanted to bring the diverse culture of Chicago to life for the kids,” Hynek said.
 “These neighborhoods have changed so much over time, but the rich history of them helps better explain how immigration not only affected our city but also the country.”